 The functional currency of the companies in Poland (Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakhstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiary in Serbia (Sopharma Trading d.o.o.
-Belgrade, Lekovit d.o.o.) - the Serbian Dinar, of the subsidiary in Latvia (SIA Briz) and the company in Lithuania (UAB TBS Pharma) - the Euro, of the subsidiaries in Belarus (SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Mobil Line, OOO Farmatea, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, OOO Ivem and K, OOO Ariens, OOO Zabotlivaya Apteka, OOO MedDent and BOOO SpetsAfarmatsia - the Belarusian Ruble, and of the subsidiary in Moldova (Rap Pharma International OOD) - the Moldovan Leu.
+Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakhstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading Pharmaceuticals, Sopharma Trading d.o.o.) - the Serbian Dinar, of the subsidiary in Latvia (SIA Briz) and the company in Lithuania (UAB TBS Pharma) - the Euro, of the subsidiaries in Belarus (SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Mobil Line, OOO Farmatea, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, OOO Ivem and K, OOO Ariens, OOO Zabotlivaya Apteka, BOOO SpetsAfarmatsia and OOO Bellerofon - the Belarusian Ruble, and of the subsidiary in Moldova (Rap Pharma International OOD) - the Moldovan Leu.